ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 - Calculates a hash for all parameters in the aggregate, then uses it in calculations.
 - Uses the [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) algorithm to approximate the number of different values of the argument.

     212 5-bit cells are used.
 The size of the state is slightly more than 2.5 KB.
 The result is not very accurate (up to ~10% error) for small data sets (<10K elements).
 However, the result is fairly accurate for high-cardinality data sets (10K-100M), with a maximum error of ~1.6%.
 Starting from 100M, the estimation error increases, and the function will return very inaccurate results for data sets with extremely high cardinality (1B+ elements).

 - Provides the determinate result (it doesn't depend on the order of query processing).

 We don't recommend using this function.
 In most cases, use the [uniq](#agg_function-uniq) or [uniqCombined](#agg_function-uniqcombined) function.

-## uniqExact(x) {#agg_function-uniqexact}
+## uniqExact {#agg_function-uniqexact}

 Calculates the exact number of different values of the argument.